 Pros: Easy to get, affordably priced, and a padded nose strap to reduce chafing on your dog’s cute little snoot.
 Comes in lots of fun colors.

-Cons: Rides up into some dogs’ eyes, even when properly fit.
+Cons: Rides up into some dogs’ eyes, even when otherwise properly fit.
 (No fun for anyone!)
 The nose loop can prevent dogs from opening their mouths fully if not well-fit.
 The neck strap slowly loosens and needs to be re-tightened every few walks.
+Absolutely needs a back up safety strap (see our headcollar training page) as the plastic snap buckle is not 100% reliable, but does not come with one.

-Find the Gentle Leader on Amazon or at your favorite local pet supply store!
+Find the Gentle Leader on Chewy or at your favorite local pet supply store!

 Dogmatic

 Hands-down our favorite headcollar!
-It’s more of an investment, but we think this one blows the others out of the water.
+It’s a higher price tag (Currently about $60 including shipping in 2025), but we think this one blows the others out of the water.
 Here’s why:

 Best for: Most dog nose and neck sizes!
 (And the company will help you choose the best size for your dog.)